ActuallyNotDoubt/9810_Guide/README.md

   - Now wait!

-+ Cloning devices trees:
-  - For 9810: you may have a look into our organization for all trees at here: https://github.com/SamsungExynos9810
-  - Tip: https://github.com/SamsungExynos9810/local_manifests (All trees that we used to build is at here)

 + Modifying the trees for ROMs:
   - There are 3 files that you need to edit here: romname_device.mk, romname.dependencies, AndroidProducts.mk.
   - So how to modify it to build the ROM you want?